-The consummation or performance of any acquisition, business combination, collaboration or other strategic transaction we may undertake in furtherance of our growth strategy, may involve additional risks, such as difficulties in assimilating different cultures, retaining personnel and integrating operations, which may be geographically dispersed, increased costs, exposure to liabilities, incurrence of indebtedness or use a substantial portion of our available cash for all or a portion of the consideration, and/or cause dilution to our existing shareholders if we issue equity securities for all or a portion of the consideration, such as the payment of up to \$20 million in a combination of cash and our Class A common shares if we exercise our option to acquire all of the outstanding capital stock of Primatope.
+The consummation or performance of any acquisition, business combination, collaboration or other strategic transaction we may undertake in furtherance of our growth strategy, may involve additional risks, such as difficulties in assimilating different cultures, retaining personnel and integrating operations, which may be geographically dispersed, increased costs, exposure to liabilities, incurrence of indebtedness or use a substantial portion of our available cash for all or a portion of the consideration, or cause dilution to our existing shareholders if we issue equity securities for all or a portion of the consideration of \$10.0 million at closing as well as potential milestone payments of up to \$8.0 million (\$5.0 million of which had been achieved as of the closing date and was paid at closing), each paid or payable in a combination of cash and our Class A common shares (inclusive of escrow and holdback amounts) in accordance with the terms and conditions of our stock purchase option agreement with Primatope.
 If any of these events occurs or we are unable to meet our strategic objectives for any such transaction, we may not be able to achieve the expected benefits for the transaction.